 “Imraan Danish had an Infection which called Group A Streptococcus.
 It’s a flesh eating bacteria that has destroyed his body.
 Docs have said this is life-threatening, he may or may not make it.
 He was in CICU for 14 days, he survived”, reveals Juliana.

-The child had to spend more than a month in hospital.
-While other parts of his body are healing, his right leg is still badly infected, and requires a lot of care and monitoring.
+The child had to spend more than a month in the hospital.
+While other parts of his body are healing, his right leg is still badly infected and requires a lot of care and monitoring.

 “He needs to come back for his wound inspection twice a week.
 A lot have asked about his leg.
 For now, only time will tell.”